 The Case for Dark Matter

 Galactic Rotation CurvesOne of the earliest clear evidences for dark matter came by measuring the speed of rotation in galaxies.
 Solar System: When you measure the speed of planets as they revolve around the sun, the inner planets move faster than the outer planets (see figure 1).
 This is entirely a consequence of the nature of gravity and the fact that the majority of the mass of the Solar System is in the sun.

 GalaxiesScaling up to the size of the galaxy, we would expect a similar pattern in the galaxy (lower curve on plot, figure 2).
 However, when we measure the rotational speed of the galaxy (upper curve on plot), the speed is actually close to constant as you move out from the center.
 This is consistent with mass that is relatively evenly distributed out far beyond the stars we can see.
 This unseen mass is dark matter, distributed in a massive “halo” enveloping the relatively small visible galaxy (see figure 3).

+Bullet ClusterOne of the clearest evidences of the existence of Dark Matter is the Bullet Cluster.
 The image above shows one small galaxy cluster pass-ing through a larger one.
 Astronomers studied the distribution of mass in each cluster with two different methods: X-ray emissions (colored pink) that map the distribution of normal mass (e.g. Interstellar gas and dust); and gravitational lensing which maps the total mass distribution (colored blue).
 When the clusters pass through each other, the dust and gas interacts in a shock front, while the majority of the mass continues without any interaction.

 This is dark matter.